DSTX70/Gigster-Garage-MVP/replit.md

 Gigster Garage is a comprehensive time tracker and workflow management system built with a full-stack TypeScript architecture.
 Its purpose is to provide a clean, intuitive interface for creating, managing, and tracking tasks with advanced features.
 Key capabilities include Custom Fields, Workflow Automation, Team Collaboration, AI-powered content generation, and an integrated Garage Assistant UI.
 The application features an enhanced invoice builder with auto-fill functionality and streamlined workflow automation, adhering to a monorepo structure with a React frontend, Express.js backend, and PostgreSQL database.
 The system follows a consistent Garage Navy branding.
 The business vision is to deliver a robust, intuitive, and efficient workflow hub, with market potential in professional services, small to medium-sized businesses, and individual freelancers seeking advanced productivity tools.
 The project ambitions include becoming a leading platform for integrated workflow management and intelligent task automation.

+**Production Status**: All Phase 2 features are complete and production-ready, including Platform Connections UI, Advanced Monitoring Dashboard, and deployment configuration for autoscale publishing.

 ## User Preferences

 Preferred communication style: Simple, everyday language.